-An Agriturismo farm tour and cooking class in Bologna
+An Agriturismo farm tour in Bologna (cooking class & local specialties)

 Chef Federica is one of those young and energetic chef/entrepreneurs that have taken on the family business and created a variety of enterprises that are sustainable and create many income streams that follow their heritage while forging new practices and markets in the region.

 A tour of the agriturismo and farm at San Giuliano

 After a quick meet and greet with the chef, we quickly went outdoors to tour the farm and to see what is still in season this late in the harvest timeframe and to get a nice view of the landscape surrounding Podere San Giuliano.

 This tract of land is on flat and fertile terrain that has been lovingly cared for by generations of the same family.
 Now under chef Federica and her husband Adrea’s care along with just one farmer and occasional help, she is able to take care of this large and productive garden for producing their own vegetables and fruits for the inn along with the restaurant.